Greensky-gs/AmethystJS/README.md

 Amethyst JS can handle button interactions for you.

-> In case you don't know, some events have been added to the client : `buttonInteraction`, `modalSubmit` and `selectMenuInteraction`
+> In case you don't know, some events have been added to the client : `buttonInteraction`, `modalSubmit` and events for each select menu interaction ( string, role, user, channel, mentionable and any )

 Go to your buttons folder and create a new file